feross/SpoofMAC/README.md

-# SpoofMAC - Easily spoof your MAC address
+# SpoofMAC - Spoof your MAC address

 ### For OS X, Windows, and Linux (most flavors)